SJLennon/IBM-i-RPG-Free-CLP-Code/SQL_SKELETON/README.md

 *SQL_SKELNF* is not totally free format, because the D_SPECS are in fixed format.
 This should be compatible back to V5R4 I think

+*SQL_SKEL2* is an upgrade to SQL_SKEL.
+The SQLProblem procedure is now in the SRV_SQL service program, so the code is much shorter.
+This is completely free format.

+  **NOTE:** There is a deliberate duplicated line in the SQL_SKEL2 code so that it triggers the SQLProblem handling procedure.

-You should be able to compile the program without any changes and run it on virtually any IBM i.
+You should be able to compile any version of the program without any changes and run it on virtually any IBM i with a reasonably current OS release.
 I developed it on a V7R4 machine.
-If you are at an older release then the not totally free version will progably compile.
+If you are at an older release then the not totally free version will proably compile.

+*SQLC and SQLC2* are simple CL program that call SQL_SKEL and SQL_SKEL2, so that you can see the difference in how SQL errors are reported.
+Call them from QCMD or the Man Menu.